TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/reviewer.md

 - **Chatter**
     - Located at the bottom of each review record.
     - Enables direct communication with the Front Office Agents that assigned the Reviewer to the Application.

-- **Discuss**
-    - The entire communication history including email notifications and message history can also be accessed and replied to via the Discuss Module (left-hand menu).
+    - The entire communication history including email notifications and message history can be accessed and replied to via the Chatter.